jeanmathieupotvin/hydria.dev/README.md

 # Environment

-In order to be able to modify and rebuild the website, users must have [Node.js](https://nodejs.dev/) (>= 14.16.0) properly installed on their computer, along with `npm` (>= 6.14.0).
-On Windows, the underlying binaries must be properly added to Windows' `PATH` environment variable.
+In order to be able to modify and rebuild the website, users must have [Node.js](https://nodejs.dev) (>= 14.16.0) properly installed on their computer, along with `npm` (>= 6.14.0).
+On Windows, the underlying binaries must be properly added to the `PATH` environment variable.
 Aside from that, only regular `npm` packages are required.

+Furthermore, [Dart Sass](https://sass-lang.com) is required to compile SCSS code to regular CSS.
+On Windows, its underlying binaries must also be properly added to the `PATH` environment variable.

 # Installation